projnanda/projnanda/upgrade_or_switch.md

 When the Web is described as moving "from web pages to agents," it is easy to imagine a sudden, binary leap.
 In practice the evolution is gradual, and most of the infrastructure we rely on today was stretched, sometimes painfully, at each intermediate step.

 ### 1. Endpoints: The Stateless Web
-The original Web exposed static endpoints—HTML files, images, style sheets and, later, simple CGI scripts.
+The original Web exposed static endpointsâ€”HTML files, images, style sheets and, later, simple CGI scripts.
 A user (or crawler) made an explicit request, the server returned a byte stream, and the conversation ended.

 ### 2. Services: Always-On APIs
 The next layer of capability arrived when businesses wrapped their databases in REST and GraphQL services.
 Now machines, not just humans, were first-class clients, and data mutated continuously rather than on release nights.